 Qualified staff were registered with their professional body, the General Dental Council, and were supported in meeting the requirements of their professional regulator.
-Staff received on going training in a variety of subjects to assist them in carrying out their roles and guidance from the area clinical manager for the company.
+Staff received on going training in a variety of subjects to assist them in carrying out their roles.